HSLdevcom/jore4-ui/README.md

 To get digiroad network & stops showing in UI, you have to:

-- Start [jore4-mbtiles-server](https://github.com/HSLdevcom/jore4-mbtiles-server) by running `docker run --rm -p 3200:8000 hsldevcom/jore4-mbtiles-server`
+- Start [jore4-mbtiles-server](https://github.com/HSLdevcom/jore4-mbtiles-server) by running `docker-compose up -d mbtiles`
 - (verify that server is up & running by going to http://localhost:3200/services/ and ensure it returns 200 OK and JSON response)

 ## Experimenting with dynamic vector tiles